 Units Required Units Recommended

 Total academic units 18

-English 4 (3 courses must include substantial writing)
+English 4 (3 courses must

+include substantial

+writing)

-Mathematics 4 (Algebra I, Formal Geometry, Algebra II)
+Mathematics 4 (Algebra 1, Formal

+Geometry, Algebra 2)

 Science 3

 Of these, units that must be lab 2 lab courses

-Foreign language 2 (in same language and they must be sequential)
+Foreign language 2 (in same language and

+they must be sequential)

 Social studies 3

 History 0

-Academic electives 3
+Academic electives 2

 Computer Science 0

 Visual/Performing Arts 0

+Other (specify) 0

+Basis for Sel lection --------------- ---------

-Other (specify) 2011 will have a 4 math unit requirement
+Other (specify) U

 Basis for Selection

 C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: We do not have an open admission policy other (explain)
+Do you have an open admission polic v under which virtually all secondary school or raduates or students with GFD

+equivalency diplomas are admitted wi

+e an open admission policy other quantications .
+11 50, check

+which applies. e an open aumission pone, ,

-Open admission policy as described above for all students \\\\ Open admission policy as described above for most students, but selective admission for out-of-state students \\\\ selective admission to some programs \\\\
+Open admission policy as described a bove for all students

+Open admission policy as described a

+selective admission for out-of-s state students

+selective admission to some pro ograms

+other (explain)

+07 D-1-4: : P. 11 · 6° 4 4° C4

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the f nacademic factors in your first-time, nrst-year,

+degree-seeking (freshman) admission T Considered Not Considered

-Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities
+Very Important Important Considered Not Considered

+Academic

+Rigor of secondary school record

+Class rank

+Academic GPA

+Standardized test scores

+Application Essay

+Recommendation

+Nonacademic

+Interview

+Extracurricular activities

+Talent/ability

+Character/personal qualities

+First generation

+Alumni/ae relation

+Geographical residence

+State residency

-SAT and ACT Policies
+Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No
+A. Does your institution make use of SA degree-seeking applicants? ⊠ Yes SAT Subject Test scores in admiss ion decisions for first-time, first-year

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.
+If yes, place check marks in the appropri Fall 2013. ate boxes be low to reflect you or institution's pol icies for use in a dmission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT \boxtimes

+ACT only H H H 님 片

+SAT only SAT and SAT Subject Tests or H H H H

+ACT Ш

+SAT Subject Tests \boxtimes

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the Fall 2013, please indicate which ONE of admissions process): X ACT with Writing component requirement ACT with Writing component reconnection. the following th ng applies (regard lless of whether th e writing score v

-- XACT with Writing component required - \\\\ ACT with Writing component recommended. - \\\\ ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C. Please indicate how your institution w vill use the S AT or ACT essay component; chec k all that apply.

-SAT essay ACT essay
+SAT essa y ACT essay

-For admission $\square$ $\boxtimes$
+For admission

 For placement

 For advising

-In place of an application essay
+In place of an application ess ay

-As a validity check on the application essay
+As a validity check on the ap plication ess say 🗆

 No college policy as of now

 Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising?
+D. In addition, does your institution use a X_yes no applicants' te est scores for acad demic advising?

-Xyes \\\\ no

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission\December 31 for Fall 2010 Latest date by which SAT Subject Test scores must be received for fall-term admission\N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants. - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+E. Latest date by which SAT or ACT scores must be received for fall-term admission December 31 for Fall 2012 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants.

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT $\boxtimes$
+SAT \boxtimes

-ACT $\boxtimes$
+ACT

-SAT Subject Tests $\boxtimes$
+SAT Subject Tests

 AP

 CLEP

 Institutional Exam

 State Exam (specify) :